Bezza23/ToDo-List-Task-2/README.md

 # 📝 To Do List

-This is a clean and intuitive to-do list application built with HTML, CSS, and vanilla TypeScript.
+This is a clean and intuitive to-do list application built with HTML, CSS, TypeScript and JavaScript.
 It allows users to dynamically add new tasks to their list, edit existing ones in-place, and remove items once they are completed.
 The project focuses on fundamental web development concepts, including DOM manipulation, event handling, and modern CSS for layout.

 ## 🛠 How to Run the App
 1. Clone Repository